 Caroline has enjoyed a long and rewarding relationship with Brisbane Arcade and the Mayne Trusts, from working as marketing manager to an ongoing freelance relationship as writer, editor, and producer.
 She is currently working to create content around Brisbane Arcade’s 95th birthday activities.

-Caroline managed all marketing and communications for Brisbane’s leading luxury day spa from its launch in 2014 until 2018.
+Caroline managed marketing and communications for Brisbane’s leading luxury day spa from its launch in 2014 until 2018.

 TRACE4101: media, communications, and social media

 Brisbane Arcade’s 90th birthday events: a week-long fashion and retail celebration

 Ekka wool parades: 50 fashion parades over 10 days at the RNA’s ekka.